cloudoperators/greenhouse/docs/contribute/local-dev.md

 ## docker compose

-If you do not need or want to run your local code but want to run a set of greenhouse images we provide a setup with [docker compose](https://github.com/cloudoperators/greenhouse/blob/main/dev-env/docker-compose.yaml) and can be started via
+If you do not need or want to run your local code but want to run a set of Greenhouse images we provide a setup with [docker compose](https://github.com/cloudoperators/greenhouse/blob/main/dev-env/docker-compose.yaml) and can be started via

 ```bash
 docker compose up